 5-Day Complete Everglades Loop Tour - The 5-day tour is rated “Moderately Active” and has up to 12 miles and 6 hours of paddling per day.
 This is our most popular tour!
 It is best for individuals with some sea kayaking experience and primitive camping skills.

-8-Day Wilderness Waterway Expedition - This 8-day tour is rated “Strenuous” and is designed only for very fit individuals and experienced kayakers.
+8-Day Wilderness Waterway Expedition - This 8-day tour is rated “Strenuous” and is designed for very fit individuals and experienced kayakers.
 It has up to 19 miles and 10 hours paddling per day with potentially limited breaks.
 This trip also requires breaking and moving camp every day to reach our required campsites with no rest days.
-Proof of sea kayaking experience is required for this tour.
+Proof of sea kayaking experience may be required for this tour.

 How bad are the mosquitos?